-The heart rate is one of the ‘vital signs,’ or the important indicators of health in the human body.
-It measures the number of times per minute that the heart contracts or beats.
+The heart rate measures the number of times per minute that the heart contracts or beats.
+For most adults, a target resting heart rate is between 60–100 beats per minute.

 While a normal heart rate does not guarantee that a person is free of health problems, it is a useful benchmark for identifying a range of health issues.

 The pulse is often confused with the heart rate but refers instead to how many times per minute the arteries expand and contract in response to the pumping action of the heart.
 The pulse rate is exactly equal to the heartbeat, as the contractions of the heart cause the increases in blood pressure in the arteries that lead to a noticeable pulse.

 Taking the pulse is, therefore, a direct measure of heart rate.

 It is important to identify whether a person’s heart rate sits within the normal range.
 If disease or injury weakens the heart, the organs will not receive enough blood to function normally.

 The heart rate gets progressively slower as a person moves through childhood toward adolescence.
 The normal resting heart rate for adults over the age of 10 years, including older adults, is between 60–100 beats per minute (bpm).

 Highly trained athletes may have a resting heart rate below 60 bpm, sometimes reaching 40 bpm.

 Read on to learn more about athletes and low resting heart rates.